 I think these two reports answers all questions about the deep intellectual process involved in Modern Art.
 Although these two objects were not abstracted, I think the cult surrounding Modern Art is well exposed.

-I could go on and on concerning the many ridiculous statements made in this Matthew Collins interview, but leave it to say that one can simply say, if so inclined, that Modern Art IS rubbish.
+I could go on and on concerning the many ridiculous statements made in this Matthew Collins interview, but leave it to say that one can simply state, if so inclined, that Modern Art IS rubbish.
 What logical argument can one make to change the reality of choice?
 If one thinks that Modern Art is rubbish, holding this view is no less intelligent or no less insightful as the opposite position, in spite of the arrogance and personal biases of Mr. Collins.
+(It would be more effective to have reason as to one’s opinion.)
 Mr. Collins possesses no specialized, secret “seeing”, nor does he have knowledge beyond most other people.
 This is like the so-called gourmet who thinks that knowing about wines confers some fantasy of sophistication.
 Regrettably, differences in taste do not connote any difference in sophistication.
 As with most art critics and academics, Mr. Collins thinks that the use of compound sentences and obscure references means one has a big brain, superior to the masses, neglecting that content carries more weight than wit.